rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 [Alex Ene][@_AlexEne_] creator of an upcoming dwarven simulation game, [Dwarf World][dwarf-world].

-> In this weeks episode, Richard and Forest chat to Alex Ene,
+> In this week's episode, Richard and Forest chat to Alex Ene,
 > creator of the dwarven simulation game, Dwarf World.
 > We cover writing custom engines, unit testing, build
-> systems and picking the right frameworks for your game.
+> systems, and picking the right frameworks for your game.

 Listen and subscribe from the following platforms:
 [Rust GameDev Podcast (simplecast)](https://rustgamedev.com/),